Marie Curie Fellow

 Fudan University, China

-Jian Mao is a Marie Curie Fellow in Prof. Samuel Stranks's group at the University of Cambridge and the Associate Professor at the Institute of Optoelectronics at Fudan University.
+Jian Mao is a Marie Curie Fellow in Prof. Samuel Stranks's group at the University of Cambridge and the Assistant Professor at the Institute of Optoelectronics at Fudan University.
 He completed his Ph.D. study at the University of Hong Kong where he studied perovskite optoelectronics under the supervision of Prof. Wallace C.H.
 Choy.
 After that, he moved to Polytechnique Montreal (Canada) as a Postdoctoral Fellow in Prof. Stephane Kena-Cohen's group to work on black phosphorus optoelectronics.

 Jian is interested in the synthesis of emerging semiconductor nanomaterials (e.g. perovskite nanocrystals, perovskite nanogratings, and black phosphorus nanosheets), fabrication of optoelectronic devices (e.g. light emitting diodes, photodetectors, and solar cells), and integration of the optoelectronic devices for practical applications.